 Chocolate is an important part of life, is it not?
 It's smooth, delicious, and oh-so-lovable.
-Unfortunately, sometimes the reality of life is that our love of chocolate is evidenced by the stains on our laundry.
-With a few simple steps, your can remove even the most stubborn chocolate stains.
+Unfortunately, the reality of life is that our love of chocolate is evidenced by the stains on our laundry.
+With a few simple steps, you can remove even the most stubborn chocolate stains.

 What You Need To Treat Chocolate Stains:

 - Liquid laundry detergent or dish soap